kungfulon/AoEHDNetworking/README.md

 This library might be extended to choose between relay connection and NAT traversal based on ping.

+## Building

+Use Visual Studio 2019 to build the project.

+## Installation

+- Rename `steam_api.dll` in your AoE HD folder to `valve_api.dll`
+- Copy `steam_api.dll` that was built before to your AoE HD folder.

+Note that you cannot connect to other players that are not using this library.

 ## License

 This project is licensed under MIT License.